duckduckgo/iOS/CONTRIBUTING.md

 * Expected behavior
 * Actual behavior

-If you've encountered security issue, please reach us through https://hackerone.com/duckduckgo.
+If you have encountered a security issue, please reach us through https://hackerone.com/duckduckgo.

 ## Contribute Code
-We welcome all pull requests aimed to fix a bug or a security issue.
+We welcome pull requests aimed at fixing bugs and security issues.
 If you have a great idea you really want to implement, start by logging an issue for us and mention that you are interested in helping.
 If it fits with our product direction and is a good candidate for community development we may be able to bend the rules and work with you to develop it.

 ## Style Guide